kstenerud/concise-encoding/cbe-specification.md

 ### Integer

-Integers are encoded as positive or negative values, and can be of any width.
-The multibyte fixed width types (16 to 64 bit) are stored in little endian byte order.
+Integers are stored in three possible ways:

+#### Fixed Width

+Fixed width integers are stored unsigned in widths of 8, 16, 32, and 64 bits (stored in little endian byte order).
+The type field determines the sign.

+#### Variable width

+Variable width integers are encoded as [unsigned LEB128](https://en.wikipedia.org/wiki/LEB128).
+The type field determines the sign.

+#### Small Int

 Values from -100 to +100 ("small int") are encoded into the type field itself, and can be read directly as 8-bit signed two's complement integers.
-Values outside of this range are stored as separate types, with the payload containing the absolute value, and the low bit of the field type determining the sign to be applied.

-Examples:
+#### Examples:

     [60] = 96
     [00] = 0